La-Compagnie-Infonuagique/selfdiffusion/README.md

 selfdiffusion bing "portrait of a person" --target /path/to/target/folder --limit 20
 ```

-which will download 20 images of people from bing and store them in /path/to/target/folder.
+this will download 20 images of people from bing and store them in the /path/to/target/folder.

 Once you have your starting images, extract portraits suitable for fine tuning with the following command: